techbelle/the-little-mongodb-book/en/mongodb.markdown

 In chapter 1 we introduced three of the four CRUD (create, read, update and delete) operations.
 This chapter is dedicated to the one we skipped over: `update`. `Update` has a few surprising behaviors, which is why we dedicate a chapter to it.

 ## Update: Replace Versus `$set` ##
-In its simplest form, `update` takes two parameters: the selector (where) to use and what updates to apply to fields.
+In its simplest form, `update` command takes two parameters: the selector (where) to use and what updates to apply to fields.
 If Roooooodles had gained a bit of weight, you might expect that we should execute:

-	db.unicorns.updateOne({name: 'Roooooodles'}, {weight: 590})
+	db.unicorns.update({name: 'Roooooodles'}, {weight: 590});

-(If you've played with your `unicorns` collection and it doesn't have the original data anymore, go ahead and `remove` all documents and re-insert from the code in chapter 1.)

-Now, if we look at the updated record:

-	db.unicorns.find({name: 'Roooooodles'})
+	db.unicorns.find({name: 'Roooooodles'});

-You should discover the first surprise of `update`.
+Now, when we look at the updated record, we should discover the first surprise of `update`.
 No document is found because the second parameter we supplied didn't have any update operators, and therefore it was used to **replace** the original document.
 In other words, the `update` found a document by `name` and replaced the entire document with the new document (the second parameter).
 There is no equivalent functionality to this in SQL's `update` command.
 In some situations, this is ideal and can be leveraged for some truly dynamic updates.
 However, when you want to change the value of one, or a few fields, you must use MongoDB's `$set` operator.
 Go ahead and run this update to reset the lost fields:

-	db.unicorns.updateOne({weight: 590}, {$set: {
+	db.unicorns.update({weight: 590}, {$set: {name: 'Roooooodles',
-		name: 'Roooooodles',
-		dob: ISODate("1979-08-18T18:44"),
-		loves: ['apple'],
-		gender: 'm',
-		vampires: 99}})
+	    dob: ISODate("1979-08-18T18:44"), loves: ['apple'], gender: 'm', vampires: 99}})

 This won't overwrite the new `weight` since we didn't specify it.
 Now if we execute: